ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth-guard.md

-# Lab: Complete the Authentication Flow
+# Lab: Route Guards and HTTP Interceptors

 In this lab you will learn how to: